 A significant portion of Pocomoke State Forest had been managed for industrial forest production for decades, and was a major contributor to the region’s forest products economy.
 Five pine sawmills and two pulpwood-chipping operations provided an outlet for timber from the local forests.
-As outlined in the 2010 Sustainable Management Plan, a primary objective of the Pocomoke State Forest Project is to become a national model of certified sustainable forestry.
-To meet that objective the State of Maryland through the Department of Natural Resources committed to certification under both the Sustainable Forestry Initiative (SFI) standard and the Forest Stewardship Council (FSC) standard.
-In the spring of 2009 dual certification under these two standards was achieved for the entire Pocomoke State Forest, compliance with certification is monitored through annual audits.
-When harvesting and other management work is proposed on the forest all environmental factors are considered in the development of annual work plans.
+Under the new sustainable management plan the harvesting of forest products to support local economies will continue to be an important goal of this forest.
+However, when harvests are proposed all environmental factors are considered in the development of annual work plans.
 These plans are reviewed by an interdisciplinary team of resource professionals from the Department and the local Citizens Advisory Committee for the Forest which is followed by a public comment period.
-Starting in 2012 the PSF Annual Work Plan (AWP) has been combined with the AWP for Chesapeake Forest.
-In Worcester County both forest are interconnected and are managed jointly under the same certification principles.

 CAMPING & RECREATION